khslmr/ccbsplines/README.md

 # numba-cardinal-B-splines
-A numba-accelerated drop-in replacement for scipy.interpolate.CubicSpline when the knots are uniformly spaced.
+Cubic Cardinal B-Splines accelerated with numba.
+A drop-in replacement for scipy.interpolate.CubicSpline when the knots are uniformly spaced.